Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Online Appendix (not for publication)

 \begin{lemma} If the outcomes $Y=(Y_{1},Y_{2},Y_{3},Y_{4})$ are generated from model \eqref{modelARp} with $p=2$, $T=4$ and true parameters $ \beta _{0}$ and $\gamma _{0}$, then we have for all $y^{(0)} \in \{0,1\}^2$, $x\in \mathbb{R} ^{K\times 4}$, $\alpha \in \mathbb{R}$, and $\xi \in \{a,b,c,d\}$ that

 \end{lemma}

-The proof of the lemma is discussed in Appendix~\ref{app:moments_p2T4proof}.
-Analogous to our discussion in Section~\ref{Estimation} one can apply GMM to those moment conditions.
-Under suitable regularity conditions, this allows us to estimate the parameters $\beta$ and $\gamma$ of the panel AR(2) logit model at root-n-rate.
+The proof of the lemma is discussed in Appendix~B.3.3 of \cite{Honore2022moment}.
+Analogous to our discussion for the AR(1) model, one can apply GMM to those moment conditions.
+Under suitable regularity conditions, this allows to estimate the parameters $\beta$ and $\gamma$ of the panel AR(2) logit model at root-n-rate.

-For the derivation of these moment functions we again followed the approach described in Section \ref{sec:Derivation of the New Moment Functions}.
-To keep the analytical computation manageable, it was important to first gain some intuition about the structure of the moment functions by numerical experimentation (i.e.\ using concrete numerical values for the parameters and regressors and following the approach in Section \ref{sec:Derivation of the New Moment Functions} to calculate numerical solutions for the moment functions when imposing various constraints and normalizations on them).
-For example, for $m_{y^{(0)}}^{(a,2,4)} $ one can form the conjecture that there should exist a valid moment function of the form